 ![]() |

 Hi!
-I am an assistant professor of computer science at Northeastern University since Fall 2020.
-My research interests lie at the intersection of machine learning and deep learning, statistical learning theory, and network analysis, with a particular emphasis on the design and analysis of algorithms, and the generalization properties of deep neural networks.
-I received my Ph.D. from Stanford, advised by Ashish Goel and Greg Valiant.
-Meanwhile, I had the great fortune working with the Theoretical Computer Science and Machine Learning groups at Stanford.
-Before moving to Boston, I spent ten months as a postdoc at UPenn's statistics department.
+I am an assistant professor of computer science at Northeastern University, Boston.
+I work on machine learning theory and methods, with a particular emphasis on the design and analysis of algorithms with better generalization, across heterogeneous tasks and diverse environments.
+I received my Ph.D. in computer science from Stanford.
+While studying at Stanford, I had the great fortune of working with members of the theoretical computer science group and the machine learning groups.
+Before moving to Boston, I was a postdoc at UPenn's statistics department for ten months.
 I received my B.Eng. from Shanghai Jiao Tong University.
+You can find complete information about me in my resume.

 Generalization in Graph Neural Networks: Improved PAC-Bayesian Bounds on Graph Diffusion